masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 ### Reset

-Programmers are used to initialize their variables.
-Since the modules are called every cycle, the typical software syntax for intialization does not work.
+Programmers are used to initializing their variables.
+Since the modules are called every cycle, the typical software syntax for initialization does not work.
 To make it worse, some languages like Verilog (and others) have two
 initializations: reset and simulation setup.